Projects to Support Sacred Work

 Behavioral Health & Therapy

-The Foundation is seeking donations to expand the capacity of the Baptist is the area’s largest inpatient Behavioral Health Center.
+The Foundation is seeking donations to expand the capacity of the area’s largest inpatient Behavioral Health Center.
 Each year Baptist Hospital serves patients from throughout an eight county service area.
 Patients range in age from teens through geriatrics.
 Patients admitted to Behavioral Health are experiencing a mental health crisis that requires intensive stabilization and therapy in an inpatient setting.

 The need for services is staggering.
 About one in three adult hospital stays in the United States, with the exception of births, involves a mental or substance-abuse disorder.
 In our area, Baptist Hospitals of Southeast Texas stands as a beacon of hope providing the acute care needed by these patients.
 Whatever brings patients to their door, be it a chronic mental health issue, a substance abuse issue, suicide attempt, or an age related dementia they provide the highest level of care.
 The hospital has made it a priority to increase safety, expand capacity and provide the right psychiatric care to help patients recover and lead a productive life.